ketanarlulkar/Book_Summaries/An_Introduction_to_Statistical_Learning/An_Introduction_to_Statistical_Learning_7ed.md

   :white_check_mark: Easier to estimate parameters

-  :x: Model usaually will not match true unknown form of *f*, & estimate will be poor.
+  :x: Model usually will not match true unknown form of *f*, & estimate will be poor.

   We may try to use flexible model, but will require to calculate more parameters and can lead to *overfitting data*.

 ### 2. Non-Parametric Methods
   :white_check_mark: Do not assume functional from of *f*, instead estimate *f* that goes closer to data points.

-  :x: Since do not reduce problme to estimating parameters, a very large number of observation required to estimate acurate *f*.
+  :x: Since do not reduce problem to estimating parameters, a very large number of observation required to estimate accurate *f*.

 ## The Trade-Off Between Prediction Accuracy and Model Interpretability
 <img src="InterpretabilityVsFlexibility.JPG" width="500">